 4. Facebook Comments by Fat Panda

 There’s zero configuration needed – which is the good and bad point.
 The only thing you need to do is create your Facebook Application (similar to the above plugins).
-The guide by Fat Panda is very detailed, and I encourage you to take a sneak preview on the Facebook commenting sytem implemented on their blog here.
+The guide by Fat Panda is very detailed, and I encourage you to take a sneak preview on the Facebook commenting stem implemented on their blog.

 Should we use them?